 If you're looking for a utilitarian trash can that isn't fancy but gets the job done, there's a very good chance that Rubbermaid was already on your list.
 They're a top trash can manufacturer in both the residential and commercial markets, and this 13-gallon trash can is a good example of their style.
 It's large enough for most small families, and—while plastic trash cans aren't as appealing as their metal competitors—it's lightweight, durable and won't show fingerprints.

-The step mechanism is sturdy, the Linerlock arm holds your bags in place pretty securely while they're in use, and the current model of this long-time favorite even includes a soft-close lid.
-It's available in four colors, including bronze and gunmetal blue, along with the more traditional black and white, so it will fit into most styles of kitchen.
+The step mechanism is sturdy, the LinerLock arm holds your bags in place pretty securely while they're in use, and the current model of this long-time favorite even includes a soft-close lid.
+At the time of publishing, it was only available in black, but it's occasionally sold in bronze, gunmetal blue and white.
 While it's not as sleek or as pretty as most of our other picks, it does the job well and offers excellent value at the price point.

 The Best Large Kitchen Trash Can